How to Write a Leadership Essay: 7 Steps, Examples & Types

 3. Create an Outline

-• Introduction: Define leadership and introduce your thesis.
+- Introduction: Define leadership briefly and introduce your thesis.

-• Body Paragraphs: Develop supportive points to connect opinions, theories, or personal anecdotes.
+- Body Paragraphs: Develop supporting points with examples, theories, or personal experience.

 4. Structure Your Essay